Jonathan2251/lbd/source/llvmstructure.rst

 In order to save time, we build Cpu0 target only by option -DLLVM_TARGETS_TO_BUILD=Cpu0.
-After cmake, please open Xcode and build the Xcode project file as appendix A, or refer appendix A to build it on linux if you work on unix/linux platform.
 After that, you can find the \*.inc files in directory /Users/Jonathan/llvm/test/build/lib/Target/Cpu0 as follows,